samuel-hunter/parsnip/README.md

 Monadic parser combinator library.

-Conventional parsers are modeled as a two-stage process: a scanner that takes characters and produce tokens, and a parser that takes tokens and produce syntax trees.
+Conventional parsers are fundamentally modeled as a two-stage process: a scanner that takes character and return tokens, and a parser that takes tokens and return syntax trees.
-Monadic parsers instead model parsers as smaller parsers that can compose together, much like the procedures of a conventional program.
+Monadic parsers can still be modeled like this, however they are founded on primitive parsers that can compose together, like greater functions using smaller functions to compose a program.

-Other parser combinator libraries I've found for Common Lisp are either too macro-heavy for me, or warn that they are not production-ready.
+Other parser combinator libraries I've found for Common Lisp are either unnecessarily macro-heavy, or warn that they are not production-ready.
-I don't trust third-party libraries that don't trust themselves, and so I've made my own, going for a simple interface targeted for public consumption.
+I wanted to use a library that's confident enough to be depended by others, and so I've made my own, going for a well-documented interfaced targeted for public consumption.

 Parsnip targets user-facing compilers, interpreters, or other readers of character-based languages, where programs would like to recover from or give insight about parser errors.
 Parsnip does **not** target performance-intensive or byte-based decoders, such as those used in network stacks, or JSON/XML decoders for request data for high-performance web applications.